tensorflow/docs/site/en/get_started/datasets_quickstart.md

 # Datasets Quick Start

-The @{tf.data} module contains a collection of classes that allows you to easily load data, manipulate it, and pipe it into your model.
+The `tf.data` module contains a collection of classes that allows you to easily load data, manipulate it, and pipe it into your model.
 This document introduces the API by walking through two simple examples: